learningequality/kolibri-docs/docs/manage/_get_support.rst

 * ``http://192.168.1.1:8080`` means: "Connect to IP address ``192.168.1.1`` on port ``8080`` with the HTTP protocol".
 The browser will the continue to try to reach this address, but may fail for instance if Kolibri isn't running, or if a step along the way blocks access.

+.. _firewalls:

+Firewalls (Windows)
+*******************

+Especially Windows-based systems often come with firewalls bundled and enabled.
+This is critical to the server running Kolibri, as it can block traffic in and out of Kolibri.
+You may want to have your firewall enabled for various security issues, especially if the server is also online.

+In order to troubleshoot network issues, you should temporarily disable your firewall to narrow down the problem.

 Troubleshoot Database Issues
 ----------------------------